haXample/haScreenSav/README.md

 #### Screensaver - Johann Wolfgang Goethe: Faust I+II Breviary

 Customize your screen and copy `haScreenSav.SCR` into the `c:\windows\system32` folder.
-Select it as the current screensaver, and in settings choose your personal flavour.
+Select it as the current screensaver, and, in settings choose your personal flavour.
-*haScreenSav* will randomly extract excerpts form the famous FAUST tragedy
+*haScreenSav* will randomly extract excerpts from the famous FAUST tragedy,
 written by the genius Johann Wolfgang Goethe (original in German).

 Examples: